linode/docs/docs/guides/databases/redis/configuring-redis-command-line/index.md

             sudo dnf upgrade

-1. Follow the instructions in our [How to Install and Configure Redis](/docs/guides/install-redis-ubuntu/) guide to installing a Redis server and command-line interface (CLI).
-Be sure to use the drop-down menu at the top of that page to select your Linux distribution and get the appropriate steps.
+1. Follow the instructions in our [How to Install and Configure Redis](/docs/guides/install-redis-ubuntu/) guide to install a Redis server and command-line interface (CLI).
+Be sure to use the drop-down menu at the top of that page to select your Linux distribution and follow the appropriate steps.

 {{< note >}}
 The steps in this guide are written for non-root users.
 Commands that require elevated privileges are prefixed with `sudo`.
 If you’re not familiar with the `sudo` command, see the [Linux Users and Groups](/docs/tools-reference/linux-users-and-groups/) guide.